-- Apply for Summer Housing through the Office of Student Life/Director of Residential Housing - Be approved for Summer Housing by the Director of Residential Housing - Be enrolled at MACU for the upcoming fall semester or a graduate from the most recent semester.
+- Apply for Summer Housing through the Office of Residential Housing - Be approved for Summer Housing by the Director of Residential Housing - Be enrolled at MACU for the upcoming fall semester or a graduate from the most recent semester.
 Some exceptions may be made if a student is up-to-date on a payment plan. - Be in disciplinary good standing with MACU

-The Office of Student Life/Director of Residential Housing reserves the right to limit the number of students in summer housing.
+The Office of Residential Housing reserves the right to limit the number of students in summer housing.